amtrack/pmd-bin/README.md

 ## Maintenance

-In order to update to a new upstream [PMD](https://github.com/pmd/pmd/releases) version simply adjust the `pmd.version` field in `package.json`.
+In order to update to a new upstream [PMD](https://github.com/pmd/pmd/releases) version simply adjust the `pmdVersion` field in `package.json`.